ba0hai/cs6210-notes/Notes/Lesson 4 - Synchronization, Communication, and Scheduling in Parallel Systems/4b - Synchronization.md

 ### The `queuelast` variable

-The `queuelast` variable points at the next open slot in the `flags` array.
+The `queuelast` variable points at the next open slot in the `flags` queue.
 Each time a processor requests a lock, the `queuelast` variable is incremented once.

 |             |                                      |                                                          |      |      |      |      |      |      |      |
 | ----------- | ------------------------------------ | -------------------------------------------------------- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |